jaepoong/Colorization-GAN/README.md

 ### Human evaluation
 In this impementation, after training, because Base FID perfomance was better than Modified model, I surveyed the perfomance of generated images. \
 Despite of many artifacts in base, Low FID of Modified model was not reliable. \
-So i surveyed about output-image by approximately 70 person. \
+So I surveyed about output-image by approximately 70 person. \
 The result show Modified model have high perfomance for human.
 <p align="left"><img width="70%" src="assets/human_evaluation.png" /></p>